General SUBMISSION GUIDELINES

 There is a $3.00 reading fee for all General Submissions.

-If you are an individual subscriber, enter your subscriber code; otherwise leave blank and continue by hitting the submit button.
+If you are an individual subscriber (meaning your subscription is not attached to an IR prize submission), enter your subscriber code to submit for free; otherwise, leave blank and continue by hitting the submit button.

 If you are submitting a contest entry, you must submit through the button on the Contests page.